 We can help every step of the way

-We will be happy to help you by arranging for you to visit the school, either at one of our 'Open House' events or for a personal tour during the school week.
+We will be happy to help you by arranging for you to visit the school, either at one of our 'Open Day' events or for a personal tour during the school week.

 We will request reports from previous schools.
 Pupils will also be interviewed by senior members of staff.
 The admission of a pupil is conditional upon our terms and conditions.

-40% Spanish and within the 60% foreign we have 30 nationalities including pupils from UK, Russia, Germany, China, Denmark, France, Holland and others.
+40% Spanish and 60% International.
+Within this group, we have more than 30 nationalities including pupils from the UK, United States, Russia, Germany, China, Switzerland, France, The Netherlands and others.

 All academic staff teaching the English National Curriculum are qualified British teachers.
 Those teaching Spanish, Catalan and French languages are qualified native teachers.

-On the whole most of our students speak Spanish in the playground.
-Because of this, we find that new children joining the school with little or no knowledge of the language learn it very quickly.
+Many students may be speaking in Spanish in the playground (as it's the mother tongue spoken by the larger group), so we find that new children joining the school with little or no knowledge of the language learn it very quickly.

 All students at BCG study Spanish and Catalan.
-Non-Spanish/Catalan speakers receive specific lessons as a foreign language.
+Non-Spanish/Catalan speakers have specific lessons as a foreign language.

 French.
 From Year 3 all our students learn French.

-The BCG is able to offer a wide range of sporting activities including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics, and swimming.
-There are also optional classes, which take place after school (4.30 – 5.30 pm) and include amongst others tennis, dance and basket.
+BCG offers a wide range of sports including football (7 and 5-a-side pitches), basketball, tennis, volleyball, hockey, gymnastics, athletics and swimming.
+There are also extra-curricular activities, which take place after school (from 4.30 to 5.30 pm) and include, amongst others, tennis, dance or basketball.

 This depends on the age of the pupil.
-As a general rule, in Early Years children will start to bring home reading and number homework during Reception.
+As a general rule, in EYFS children will start to bring home reading and number homework from Reception onwards.

-In Lower Primary children will be expected to read regularly at home (English and Spanish), they will have weekly spelling words to learn and will be set some basic maths homework, much of the homework will be set using online resources.
+In Lower Primary children will be expected to read regularly at home (English and Spanish), they will have weekly spellings to do and will be set some basic math homework.
+Mainly homework is set using online resources and platforms.

-In Upper Primary pupils are expected to read regularly (English and Spanish), they will have weekly spelling words to learn and will be set maths and Spanish homework, much of the homework linked to the British Curriculum will be set using online resources.
-On occasion children will also be set project homework linked to the topics being studied.
+In Upper Primary pupils are expected to read regularly (English and Spanish), they will have weekly spellings to do and will be set math and Spanish homework.
+Much of the homework linked to the British Curriculum will be set using online resources and the platforms available.
+Occasionally children will have project homework linked to the topics being studied in class.

-In the Secondary Department pupils are set purposeful, relevant homework tasks on a regular basis.
-In years 7-9 pupils should expect to be doing no more than ½ hour – 1 hour of homework a night.
-In Years 10 and 11 the amount of homework would increase to 1 – 1-½ hours.
+In the Secondary, pupils are set purposeful, relevant homework tasks on a regular basis.
+Years 7-9 pupils should expect to be doing a maximum of ½ hour – 1 hour of homework per evening.
+In Year 10 and 11 the amount of homework would increase to 1 – 1-½ hours.

-In Years 12 and 13 students must take much more responsibility for their own learning and should expect, as a minimum, to be studying 6 to 8 hours a week per subject.
-If homework is not set they should use the time to review past content or read around their subject.
+In Years 12 and 13 students take on a lot more responsibility for their own learning and should expect to study 6 to 8 hours a week per subject.
+If homework is not set, they should use the time to review academic content or read around the subject.

 Students at BCG are used to welcoming newcomers and are always very friendly and helpful.
 Year Group tutors make sure that “buddies” are always on hand to support new students.

 All students from Nursery to Year 11 are required to wear a uniform.
-There are separate winter and summer uniforms for daily wear and physical education.
-Years 12 and 13 (A Levels/IB students) have no uniform but need to follow a dress code.
-Uniforms may be bought from El Corte Ingles shop.
+We have winter and summer uniforms for daily wear and physical education uniforms.
+Years 12 and 13 (IB students) do not wear a uniform but need to follow a dress code.